hughsk/voxel-glslgen/README.md

 * `vec3 voxelPosition()` - returns the x,y,z coordinates of the current voxel.
 * `void voxelBlock(n)` - set the voxel block index.

+You can also pass the following parameters to the `options` object:

+* `cacheSize`: Amount of chunks to store at any one time.
+Defaults to 4.
+* `chunkSize`: The size of each chunk in voxels - defaults to `game.chunkSize` and limited to a maximum of 32.